fnz-qhub/marketdata/README.md

 You can toggle which database is used in the API project using the `#define` statements at the top of `Program.cs`

 When using SQL Server (full or LocalDb) then you will need to apply migrations to confgure the database schema.
+* If the dotnet-ef tool is not installed, then run `dotnet tool install --global dotnet-ef`
 * To apply migrations to LocalDb:
 ```
 cd MarketData.Db.EF